jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

   }
   ```

+> **Note on Future Partition Properties**: Certain properties, such as `replication_num` and `storage_medium`, can be modified to apply only to newly created partitions.
+When `alembic revision --autogenerate` detects changes to these specific properties, it will generate an `ALTER TABLE` statement that prefixes them with `default.` (e.g., `SET ("default.replication_num" = "...")`).
+This ensures that the changes do not affect existing data.

 ### Column Attributes

 #### Column Data Types

 You should use StarRocks's data types to declare a `Column`.
 All the data types are: `TINYINT`, `SMALLINT`, `INT`, `BIGINT`, `LARGEINT`, `FLOAT`, `DOUBLE`, `DECIMAL`, `BOOLEAN`, `CHAR`, `VARCHAR`, `STRING`, `BINARY`, `VARBINARY`, `DATE`, `DATETIME`, `ARRAY`, `JSON`, `MAP`, `STRUCT`, `BITMAP`, `HLL`, in `starrocks.datatype`.

 #### Column-Level Properties (`starrocks_*` Prefixes)